Ring Signatures vs. zkSNARKs: A comparison

 As we saw in the White House dilemma, whistleblowing is tremendously helped by plausible deniability.
 However, if this were to be facilitated by technology, it could potentially be a lot safer for leakers.

 In this structure, while the sender's identity remains uncompromised, verifiers can determine if the signer has signed any previous or future messages, linking each ring signature to another under the same private key.
-With linkability, ring signatures can be used for offline e-cash transactions, keeping both sender and recipient anonymous while eliminating the double spending problem.
+With linkability, digital signatures can be used for offline e-cash transactions, keeping both sender and recipient anonymous while eliminating the double spending problem.

 Although deniable signatures are not mainstream, they have been outlined as a possible way to send and receive messages with third-party encryption.
 This kind of signatures would not be transferable to anyone except their original recipient, and observers would not be privy to information about both the sender and the receiver.

 E-voting uses ring signatures with both linkability and traceability.
-Not only will verifiers link to ring signatures from a particular private key, but they will also be privy to the signer's public key.
+Not only will verifiers link to the signatures from a particular private key, but they will also be privy to the signer's public key.
 Individuals can cast votes without compromising their identities to parties other than a trusted electoral umpire.

 Monero uses several public keys pulled with a triangular distribution method, and the signer's keys create a ring of possible signers.
 All the possible signers are equally valid, making the transaction output untraceable.
 This creates plausible deniability for each transaction output.